cechandler/dissertation-paper/dissertation/diss-outline.md

 # Part One: Historical Context

-## Intertexuality/Intermusicality
+## Historical Context of Reworking Material

+- Parody music:

+    - From Wikipedia on parody: "During the Renaissance, a prevailing view of the balance between originality and homage to earlier artists was summed up by Sir Philip Sidney in his Defence of Poesy as "Art, Imitation and Exercise".
+Art, one's personal skills and talents, was expected to follow Imitation, the life or works of great predecessors, and the two must combine in Exercise, the synthesis of Art and Imitation."

+- Historical pieces arranged from smaller works:

+    - Mussorgsky's *Pictures at an Exhibition* (suite of 10 piano pieces, like A's *Ten Studies*)

+- Intertexuality/Intermusicality: Abrahamsen in dialogue with self and other composers

     - Not sure if this is needed, but might make point about A's work being highly referential
-- Abrahamsen in dialogue with self and other composers

     - Allusions in the *Piano Concerto* [^ConcertoAllusions]
     - Mikhail Bakhtin and *The Dialogic Imagination*: conception of dialogue between past and present[^BakhtinDialogic]
     - "In discussing the richly allusive poetry of Virgil's *Georgics*, R. F. Thomas distinguished six categories of allusive reference, which are applicable to a wider cultural sphere.
 These types are:"[^ThomasAllusion]